gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection.rst

 Button is pressed
 ----------------------------------------

+| The ``.is_pressed`` method is used to detect button pressing at the moment the code tgets to that point.

 .. py:function:: button_a.is_pressed()

     | returns ``True`` if the A button is being pressed or ``False`` if not.